 January is a time to make resolutions.
 Commonly, these center around our physical health, eating better, exercising more, etc. But what about making a resolution that focuses on our mental wellbeing?
 What about making a resolution to have a more positive mindset?
-As we enter into a third year of “pandemic life” with the various stressors that we all continue to encounter, it is more important than ever that we learn to focus on what we can control and lean into optimism and positivity.
+As we enter into a new year with the various stressors that we all continue to encounter, it is more important than ever that we learn to focus on what we can control and lean into optimism and positivity.

 If you have ever found yourself fixated on what is wrong in your life or on a mistake that you made, you are not alone.
 People tend to pay more attention to negative events than positive ones, learn more from negative outcomes or experiences and make more decisions based on negative information.
 This is due to biological science – our brains more actively process negative information and therefore it can shape our attitudes and behaviors more.
 (Verywell Mind, April 2020)